Supreme Court decides the definition of ‘occasion,’ and a defendant benefits

 A judge had found differently, and as a result of the increased penalties imposed by the ACCA, Wooden was sentenced to 16 years in prison on the gun offense instead of what probably would have been two years.
 Wooden will be able now to challenge that sentence.

 Lower courts had disagreed with how to read the statute.
-In the future, Kagan wrote, they should consider a range of things: whether the offenses were committed “close in time” and in an “uninterrupted course of conduct”; whether they occurred in one place; and whether they shared a common scheme or purpose.
+In the future, Kagan wrote, they should consider several factors: whether the offenses were committed “close in time” and in an “uninterrupted course of conduct”; whether they occurred in one place; and whether they shared a common scheme or purpose.

 It might sound complicated, she wrote, but “for the most part, applying this approach will be straightforward and intuitive.”